NebulousLabs/Sia/Consensus.md

 and additional parties can add new fields, meaning the transaction will be malleable.
 This does however allow other parites to add additional inputs, fees, etc. after you have signed the transaction without invalidating your signature.
+If the whole transaction flag is set, all other elements in the covered fields object must be empty except for the siagnatures field.

-The 'Covered Fields' struct contains a slice of indexes for each element of the transaction (siacoin inputs, miner fees, etc.).
+The covered fields object contains a slice of indexes for each element of the transaction (siacoin inputs, miner fees, etc.).
 The slice must be sorted, and there can be no repeated elements.